dmillett/political-canvas/README.md

 <a name="collaborate"/></a>
 ## Collaborate & Contribute
 I think this will take a lot of work with perspectives and efforts from many people.
-If you have ideas or are interested in contributing or collaborating, please contact me: david.millett@political-canvas.org
+If you have ideas or are interested in contributing or collaborating, please contact me: **david.millett@political-canvas.org** .
+Please see the **doc/** for current points of discussion.
+Issues are forthcoming.

+Feel free to join the Slack channel **#political-canvas** and share your views towards the development of democracy.

 ### Campaign Framework
 Please use the following labels when creating issues: